Save $$$ and help your favorite charities even more.

 Specific information must be included in an appraisal, including:

-A description of the property;
+a description of the property;

 the physical condition of any tangible property;